Mediacom99/zx/README.md

 ## Advanced features

+- [ ] use indices of command in original text instead of copying command to reduce memory footprint
 - [ ] Use simd instruction when parsing file
 - [ ] parallel file's chunks parsing (threads)
 - [ ] create, save, list and use custom scripts